 Good Day Pharmacy is working with state and federal government as a COVID-19 vaccination provider.
-Our pharmacists are currently administering COVID vaccinations in Greeley, Eaton, and Johnstown to eligible Coloradans in Phases 1A, 1B.1, and 1B.2.
-Coloradans in Phase 1B.3 are eligible beginning March 5th.
-See Distribution Table below.
-Vaccinations at our Longmont and Larimer County pharmacies are to be determined.
-You must schedule your vaccination appointment online - DO NOT call the pharmacy to schedule.
+Our pharmacists are currently administering COVID vaccinations in Greeley, Eaton, Johnstown, and Longmont.
+Colorado has now entered Phase 2 which means anyone over 16 is now eligible to get a COVID-19 vaccination.
+LEARN MORE about phases and eligibility.
+Vaccinations at our Larimer County pharmacies are to be determined.
+You must schedule your vaccination appointment online – DO NOT call the pharmacy to schedule.
 Please check back for updates.

 Where Will COVID-19 Vaccinations Be Given?

 Good Day pharmacists are currently administering COVID-19 vaccinations at our pharmacies in Greeley, Eaton, and Johnstown.
 Online scheduling is required - Do not call the pharmacy to schedule.
 Vaccinations at our Longmont and Larimer County pharmacies are to be determined.
 Please check back frequently for updates.

 How Do I Schedule My Second Shot With Good Day?

 Vaccination may consist of one or two doses depending on the manufacturer.
 When two doses are required, your second vaccination will automatically be scheduled 28 days after your first vaccination.

 There will be zero out-of-pocket cost to get vaccinated for Coloradans.
 Medicare, Medicaid, CHP+ and private insurance are required to cover the cost of the COVID-19 vaccines.
 Uninsured Coloradans will have access to free COVID-19 vaccine.